KennthShang/HostG/README.md

 ## An easiler way to install
 We recommend you to install all the package with [Anaconda](https://anaconda.org/)

 After cloning this respository, you can use anaconda to install the **HostG.yaml**.
-This will install all packages you need with gpu mode (make sure you have installed cuda on your system).
+This will install all packages you need with gpu mode (make sure you have installed cuda on your system to use the gpu version.
+Othervise, it will run with cpu version).

 # Usage (example)
 Here we present an example to show how to run PhaGCN.
 We support a file named "contigs.fa" in the Github folder and it contain contigs simulated from E. coli phage.
 The only command that you need to run is `python run_Speed_up.py --contigs test_contigs.fa --len 8000 --t [confidence]`.